Timely Contract® - Real Property, Real Solutions® - logo

 Standard Exceptions

 Standard Exceptions are defined as matters unrelated to matters of title.
-Standard Exceptions are called out in a title insurance policy as a matter of clarification.
-Standard exceptions are not strictly speaking matters of title, but matters related to use of the parcel, use being a different matter than title to the property.
-The industry has found it useful to make clear what otherwise can be a confusing and contested area.
+Standard Exceptions are not strictly speaking matters of title, but matters related to the use of the parcel.

 Broadly, Standard Exceptions may include: